Public Art FAQs

 When did the City establish the Public Art Program?

 The City Council created the Public Art Program in 2011.
 Like a number of cities, Durham established a Percent-for-Art Program to encourage and fund public art projects.
-With this funding model, each fiscal year the City Manager recommends an amount, up to 1 percent of the proposed General Capital Improvement Project (CIP) budget, to be set aside in the project fund for public art.
+With this funding model, each fiscal year the City Manager recommends an amount, up to 1 percent of the proposed General Capital Improvement Plan (CIP) budget, to be set aside in the project fund for public art.
 This money is used to commission and install permanent public art at the sites of major CIP capital projects, or other locations determined by City Council.
 This fund is also used for maintenance and repair of existing public art works, project administration costs, and to fund temporary installation of works of art at designated public art exhibition areas.

 How does the City determine where to install Public Art?

-The City’s Cultural Advisory Board, and its Public Art subcommittee, makes recommendations to the City Manager for the location of public art.
+The Durham Cultural Advisory Board, and its Public Art subcommittee, makes recommendations to the City Manager for the location of public art.
 For projects funded from the project fund for public art, priority is given to projects in the Downtown Development Tier including the Parrish Street Project Area, the Community Development Area outside downtown, and designated gateways to the city.
 This priority does not preclude projects in other areas of the city, and often times the Cultural Advisory Board receives input from residents about ideal locations that should be considered for public art.

 For temporary, free public art exhibitions, City Council has designated spaces at CCB Plaza, Central Park, Five Points, Durham Convention Center Plaza, grounds of the Durham Performing Arts Center, City Hall, Hayti Heritage Center, Durham Arts Council, Carolina Theatre, Durham Athletic Park, and any other location as ideal sites for such art.
 Usually, the art is displayed in outdoor settings, but sometimes temporary projects will be held indoors due to the design of the work or weather considerations.